hstsethi/dietcli/readme.md

 DietCli is a blazingly fast, cross-platform, command line nutrition tracker written in C++.

+Note: Previously it was known as "NutritionCLI".
+However, that version used INI, was slow and buggy and hence is no longer supported.
+Though it's [source code](https://github.com/hstsethi/nutritioncli) is available for historical purposes.

 ## Usage

 Download the release or [build](build.md) it yourself.